 The mission of the Vassar Drama Department is to provide our students with a strong multidisciplinary approach to the practice of Theater-Making, the study of Theater History, Dramatic Literatures, Performance Studies, and Global Theatrical practices.

 I am excited to take on the challenge of serving as the incoming Drama Chair during this time of change and renewal in our Department.
 My door stands open, and I encourage you to come see the beautiful chair’s office, CDF 320, and to meet with me about any matter, large or small!
-As I start my 29th year on the faculty, I invite us all of look for “Glimmers” in our lives and work.
+As I start my 29th year on the faculty, I invite us all to look for “Glimmers” in our lives and work.
 Glimmers, coined in 2018 Deb Dana, Glimmers refer to small moments of joy, clarity, inspiration, openness, and safety.
 Take a moment to tune in through all your senses—Glimmers abound!

 Our study of theater engages theory and practice as inseparable, dynamically interrelated elements, and considers our Experimental Theater as a laboratory for the bold exploration of form incorporating the study of history, Historiography, and the intersection of race, gender, class, and queerness.